 We hope to have another annual day in December 2011.
 Please keep an eye out on the website for more information on dates and venues.

-Report from Aberdeen Vulval Pain Society Workshop held at Aberdeen Maternity Hospital, Aberdeen, 19th June 2010
+Report from Aberdeen Vulval Pain Society Workshop held at Aberdeen Maternity Hospital, Aberdeen, 19 June 2010

-Host: Dr Maggie Cruickshank, Consultant Gynaecologist and Christine Godley, Nurse Specialist
+Host: Dr Maggie Cruickshank, Consultant Gynaecologist, and Christine Godley, Nurse Specialist

-Report from the Portsmouth Vulval Pain Society Workshop held at the Queen Alexandra Hospital, 10th April 2010
+Report from the Portsmouth Vulval Pain Society Workshop held at the Queen Alexandra Hospital, 10 April 2010

-Other topics for discussion: Fragmented care - a common frustration among women.
+Fragmented care - a common frustration among women.
 Just because a diagnosis of vulvodynia has been given this does not always equate to getting better as the treatment options are never explained or offered.

 Partner frustration - sometimes helplessness when a partner was in pain.
-Partners feelings and concerns are not always aired and shared.
+Partners' feelings and concerns are not always aired and shared.

 Discussion of a local support group was raised which would be beneficial for networking and support - watch this space!

 Finally we were thrilled to have Diane Hamdy join up who was a founding member of this charity.
-Diane is currently a specialist nurse in Dermatology in Crawley.
+Diane is currently a Specialist Nurse in Dermatology in Crawley.

 The need for hope was a main issue for many women.
 Many did see their own problem as hopeless and could see little light at the end of the tunnel.
-As a doctor I do see people who manage to turn their pain around and get better.
+As a doctor, I do see people who manage to turn their pain around and get better.
 However, patients on the road to recovery will not usually come to workshops (which involves education and sharing a recent diagnosis with other women).
-Women with vulval pain can see a hopeless, confusing view of vulval pain when trawling the vast amount of information on the internet and sometimes the negativity portrayed can influence healing; whilst staying positive remains an important part of getting better.
+Women with vulval pain can see a hopeless, confusing view of vulval pain when trawling the vast amount of information on the internet, and sometimes the negativity portrayed can influence healing, whilst staying positive remains an important part of getting better.

 Further information about the Welsh Marches Vulval Pain Support Group who hosted the workshop

 My name is Brenda and I run the Welsh Marches Vulval Pain Support Group which has about 22 Members to date.
-The Group was founded in 2008 and covers Cheshire, Shropshire, East Wales and Herefordshire, but we also have quite a few Members from outside that area.
+The group was founded in 2008 and covers Cheshire, Shropshire, East Wales and Herefordshire, but we also have quite a few Members from outside that area.
 We never turn anyone away and everyone is welcome to join.
-We meet approximately every two months at The Lord Moreton, which is on the A5 between Wrexham and Oswestry, or The Grapes, which is on the outskirts of Shrewsbury, close to the Oxon Park & Ride.
+We meet approximately every two months at The Lord Moreton, which is on the A5 between Wrexham and Oswestry, or The Grapes, which is on the outskirts of Shrewsbury, close to the Oxon Park and Ride.
 We are open to suggestion should anyone request a different venue.
 We usually combine the Meeting with lunch, and always request a private table, away from the other diners.
-We usually meet on a Saturday or weekday evenings.
+We usually meet on a Saturday or a weekday evening.
 Should we decide to invite a guest speaker, we would meet at the Hamar Centre or a similar suitable venue.

 At our Meetings, Members have the opportunity to talk through their problems, if they wish to do so.
 Women with vulval pain tend to feel isolated.
 Friends, and sometimes family, are unaware of their condition.
-Sometimes Members feel as if a weight has been lifted from their shoulders, as I did, when they realize that there are other women out there experiencing similar, if not identical, problems to the ones they are experiencing themselves.
+Sometimes Members feel as if a weight has been lifted from their shoulders, as I did, when they realise that there are other women out there experiencing similar, if not identical, problems to the ones that they are experiencing themselves.
 Women usually leave our Meetings feeling that life is not so bad after all, and eager to try out the advice suggested by other Members.
 By being part of a support group you get to hear all about the up and coming new treatments available for vulval pain.

-Report from the Liverpool Vulval Pain Society workshop held at the Royal Liverpool Hospital, 16th May 2009
+Report from the Liverpool Vulval Pain Society workshop held at the Royal Liverpool Hospital, 16 May 2009

-Report from the Newcastle Vulval Pain Society workshop held at the Royal Victoria Infirmary, 17th January 2009
+Report from the Newcastle Vulval Pain Society workshop held at the Royal Victoria Infirmary, 17 January 2009

-The North-East was our destination for the 17th VPS workshop.
+The North East was our destination for the 17th VPS workshop.
 On a cold, frosty Friday Kay and I ventured up to Newcastle at the invitation of Drs Janet McLelland and Jane Hussey.
-Dr McLelland is a Consultant Dermatologist working at the Royal Victoria Infirmary and has had a long interest in vulval disease especially vulval dermatology.
+Dr McLelland is a Consultant Dermatologist working at the Royal Victoria Infirmary and has had a long interest in vulval disease, especially vulval dermatology.
 She runs a twice-a-week genital skin clinic which includes many patients with vulval problems.
 This is one of many multidisciplinary clinics in the UK.
-She works with Dr Jane Hussey a Consultant in Genitourinary medicine at a GUM Clinic in Northumberland so that both doctors can give different perspectives on complex vulval problems.
+She works with Dr Jane Hussey, a Consultant in Genitourinary Medicine at a GUM clinic in Northumberland so that both doctors can give different perspectives on complex vulval problems.
 They were kind enough to give us accommodation for the day (and also put us up for the night).

 There is a general feeling in the medical community that the way forward to getting effective care for vulvodynia is to have a team approach from different practitioners.
 There are many treatment options in vulval pain and most doctors work inside their own comfort zone.
-If a treatment is not within the remit of one health professional then he/she should refer on. (e.g. a gynaecologist is unlikely to be able to give a course of psychosexual counselling and a psychosexual counsellor is unlikely to examine a patient.
+If a treatment is not within the remit of one health professional then he/she should refer on (e.g. a gynaecologist is unlikely to be able to give a course of psychosexual counselling and a psychosexual counsellor is unlikely to examine a patient).

 The different practitioners that might be involved with pain management are:

-1) Gynaecologist; GP; Dermatologist; Genito-Urinary Medicine Physician - to assess and diagnose vulval problems and prescribe treatment
+1) Gynaecologist; GP; dermatologist; genitourinary medicine physician - to assess and diagnose vulval problems and prescribe treatment

-2) Physiotherapist - for assessment of the pelvic floor muscles and desensitisation/massage of the area.
+2) Physiotherapist - for assessment of the pelvic floor muscles and desensitisation/massage of the area

-4) Pain management team (anaesthetist, pain management nurses and sometimes an Acupuncturist) - for the management of severe pain.
+4) Pain management team (anaesthetist, pain management nurses and sometimes an acupuncturist) - for the management of severe pain.

-Depending on your own individual condition it may be necessary too involve these different practitioners.
+Depending on your own individual condition it may be necessary to involve these different practitioners.
 GUM clinics are open access and you don't need a referral, plus you can be seen out of your area if you prefer.

 Dr McLelland and Dr Hussey are keen to develop a team approach to vulvodynia management and are currently working with local physiotherapists and pain clinics to provide such a service.
 They are happy to take referrals from the area and if you have vulval pain and need to be seen you could ask your doctor for a referral to the service.

 In the afternoon the workshop was more informal.
-Some women had come from long distances such as Southern Ireland, where services are very scarce.
+Some women had come long distances such as from Southern Ireland, where services are very scarce.
 Despite these times of so-called uniformity in the NHS we still have areas of the country where vulval care is poor.
 Pain management issues, sexual pain and treatment options were all discussed.

 We are indebted to Dr Sterling for putting us up for the day.
-Please keep an eye on the website for further workshops, we maybe coming to your area!
+Please keep an eye on the website for further workshops - we may be coming to your area!